kuiruka/CbcTest/README.md

 CbcTest
 =======

-Raw code in master.
 Most stable version for the current 2CBC2 setup found in branch "CbcTestForIPbus2.2".
 Includes firmware versions for both polarities.

-Code to test CBC2
+Please check the folder doc/ for more info.

 Tested in the beamtest virtual machine for two versions with single GLIB, single old FMC, one and two CBC2 chips.

+Should work in any of the newer versions of the VM.

 Known problem
 -------